angular-architects/ngrx-toolkit/docs/docs/mutations.md

   - For `httpMutation`, the response type is specified with the param `parse: (res: T) => res as T`
 - (optional, but has default) Flattening operators
 - (optional) callbacks: `onSuccess` and `onError`
-- Exposes a method of the same name as the mutation, which is a `Promise`.
+- Provides a factory function of the same name as the mutation, returns a `Promise`.

 #### State Signals